Warpten/DBFilesClient.NET/README.md

 }
 ```

+#### WDB6

+Everything related to WDB5 still applies.
+This format mostly introduces field reordering, because of the birth of a « common » block (which I will now refer to as « off-stream »).
+Given the added complexity this introduces, you should notice a rough 30% loading speed decrease, averaging.
+I will wait until I have more structures available to run proper benchmarks.

 ## Advanced

 Starting with version 1.1.0.0, DBFilesClient.NET now allows you to use somewhat complex types in your structures declaration.